 If the schools would like to continue to sponsor the international teachers, the nomination can be renewed before the visa expiry subject to satisfying the relevant requirements.
 This is where our immigration specialists at Ausdirect Migration can provide the end to end assistance.

-3. Any requirements on advertising the job vacancies?
+3. Any requirements for advertising the job vacancies?

-The LMT requirements have been evolving over years and becoming more and more strict than ever.
-This is critical in the success of the application.
-We had a number of employers in education sector in the past that attempted to lodged applications but didn’t get enough luck and the applications were refused by the Department of Home Affairs.
-As the requirements are very strict and subject to the latest changes by the Government, this means staying updated to the latest regulatory requirements could be time consuming.
-As such, we strongly recommend schools engage migration professional for assistance as the registered migration agent (RMA) usually keep abreast of the latest changes in regulation due to the fact that RMA will need to complete mandatory continuing professional development (CPD) for re-registration purposes on an annual basis.
-At Ausdirect Migration, our specialists can assist our school in navigating every step through the process, saving schools precious administrative hours.
+The LMT requirements have been evolving over the years and becoming more and more strict than ever.
+Meeting the LMT requirements is critical to the success of the application.
+We had a number of employers in the education sector in the past attempted to lodge applications in-house but didn’t get enough luck and the applications were unfortunately refused by the Department of Home Affairs.
+As the requirements are very strict and subject to changes on a regular basis by the Government, this means staying updated to the latest regulatory requirements could be time consuming.
+As such, we strongly recommend schools to engage registered migration professional for assistance as the registered migration agent (RMA) usually keep abreast of the latest changes in regulation due to the fact that RMA will need to complete mandatory continuing professional development (CPD) for re-registration purposes on an annual basis.
+At Ausdirect Migration, our specialists can assist your school in navigating every step through the process, saving schools precious administrative hours.

-4. What qualifications and experience do the international teachers need to possess?
+4. What qualifications and experience level do the international teachers need to possess?

-Generally from immigration point of view, the international teachers should have at least 2 years working experience on a full-time basis, preferably within the last 5 years.
+Generally from the immigration regulatory perspective, the international teachers should have at least 2 years working experience on a full-time basis, preferably recent experience within the last 5 years.
 The period does not need to be continuous, and furthermore equivalent part-time work can also be considered.

-On top of the above, there are a range of other requirements such as English, character, health, genuine temporary entrant (GTE) and immigration history etc.
+On top of the above, there are a range of other requirements such as English, character, health, Genuine Temporary Entrant (GTE) and immigration compliance history etc.